-- 1. Verify that the customer uses the MacBook (13-inch) placed on a flat hard surface. - 2.
-Verify that the MacBook (13-inch) is hotter than expected for normal operation.
-If possible, compare how hot the MacBook (13-inch) case feels with how hot the case of a running display model feels. - Is the MacBook (13-inch) running hotter than normal?

-Yes: Proceed to the next step.
+- 1. Verify that the customer uses the computer while it is placed on a flat, hard surface. - Verify that the computer is hotter than expected for normal operation.
+If possible, compare how hot the computer case feels with how hot the case of a running display model feels. - 3.
+Is the computer running hotter than normal? - Yes: Proceed to the next step.

 No: The unit is operating normally.
 Proceed to the Inform Customer step on the flowchart.
-When speaking with the customer, direct him or her to Knowledge Base document 30612.
+When speaking with the customer, direct him or her to Knowledge Base article 30612.

-- Check the processor speed. - 5.
-Is the processor speed running at the setting the customer set?
+- Check the processor speed.

+- Is the processor speed running at the setting the customer set?

-Yes: Continue with the next step.
+- Yes: Continue with the next step.